 - Customer Data.
-Customers or individuals granted access to a Workspace by a Customer (“Authorised Users”) routinely submit Customer Data to Slack when using the Services.
+Customers or individuals granted access to a Workspace by a Customer (‘Authorised Users’) routinely submit Customer Data (such as messages, files or other content submitted through Services accounts) to Slack when using the Services.

 - Services metadata.
-When an Authorised User interacts with the Services, metadata is generated that provides additional context about the way that Authorised Users work.
+When an Authorised User interacts with the Services, metadata is generated that provides additional context about the way that an Authorised User uses the Services.
 For example, Slack logs the Workspaces, channels, people, features, content and links that you view or interact with, the types of files shared and what Third-Party Services are used (if any).

 - Device information.
 Slack collects information about devices accessing the Services, including type of device, what operating system is used, device settings, application IDs, unique device identifiers and crash data.
 Whether we collect some or all of this Other Information often depends on the type of device used and its settings.

-- Third-Party Services.
-A Customer can choose to permit or restrict Third-Party Services for its Workspace.
-Typically, Third-Party Services are software that integrate with our Services, and a Customer can permit its Authorised Users to enable and disable these integrations for its Workspace.
+- Third-Party Services information: A Customer can choose to permit or restrict Third-Party Services for its Workspace and Slack can receive personal data from such Third-Party Services.
+Typically, Third-Party Services are software that integrate with our Services, and a Customer can permit its Authorised Users to enable and disable these integrations for its Workspace (for more details on third-party application management, settings and permissions, click here).
 Slack may also develop and offer Slack applications that connect the Services with a Third-Party Service.
 Once enabled, the provider of a Third-Party Service may share certain information with Slack.
-For example, if a cloud storage application is enabled to permit files to be imported to a Workspace, we may receive the user name and email address of Authorised Users, along with additional information that the application has elected to make available to Slack to facilitate the integration.
+For example, if a cloud storage application that you are using is enabled to permit files to be imported to a Workspace, we may receive the user name and email address of Authorised Users, along with additional information that the application makes available to Slack to facilitate the integration.
 Authorised Users should check the privacy settings and notices in these Third-Party Services to understand what data may be disclosed to Slack.
-When a Third-Party Service is enabled, Slack is authorised to connect and access Other Information made available to Slack in accordance with our agreement with the Third-Party Provider and any permission(s) granted by the Customer (including by its Authorised User(s)).
+When a Third-Party Service is enabled, Slack is authorised to connect and access Other Information made available to Slack in accordance with our agreement with the provider of the Third-Party Service and any permission(s) granted by our Customer (including by its Authorised User(s)).
+Examples of information which Slack may receive in this manner include whether you successfully created a new account or interacted with a third-party application in a way that is attributable to Slack usage activity.
 We do not, however, receive or store passwords for any of these Third-Party Services when connecting them to the Services.
-For more information on Third-Party Services, click here.
+For more information on Slack’s interaction with Third-Party Services, click here.

-- Contact information.
-In accordance with the consent process provided by your device or other third-party API, any contact information that an Authorised User chooses to import (such as an address book from a device or API) is collected when using the Services.
+- Contact information: In accordance with the consent process provided by your device or other third-party API, any contact information that an Authorised User chooses to import (such as importing an address book to find colleagues and Slack Connect contacts or calendar from a device or API), forward or upload to the Services (for example, when sending emails to the Services) is collected when using the Services.

-- Additional information provided to Slack.
-We also receive Other Information when submitted to our Websites or in other ways, such as if you participate in a focus group, contest, activity or event, apply for a job, enrol in a certification programme or other educational programme hosted by Slack or a vendor, request support, interact with our social media accounts or otherwise communicate with Slack.
+- Additional information provided to Slack: We also receive Other Information when submitted to our Websites or in other ways, such as responses or opinions that you provide if you participate in a focus group, contest, activity or event, feedback that you provide about our products or services, information that you provide if you apply for a job with Slack, enrol in a certification programme or other educational programme hosted by Slack or a vendor, request support, interact with our social media accounts or otherwise communicate with Slack.

 Generally, no one is under a statutory or contractual obligation to provide any Customer Data or Other Information (collectively “Information”).
 However, certain Information is collected automatically and if some Information, such as Workspace setup details, is not provided, we may be unable to provide the Services.

-Customer Data will be used by Slack in accordance with the Customer’s instructions, including any applicable terms in the Customer Agreement and the Customer’s use of Services functionality, and as required by applicable law.
-Slack is a Processor of Customer Data and the Customer is the Controller.
-The Customer may, for example, use the Services to grant and remove access to a Workspace, assign roles and configure settings, access, modify, export, share and remove Customer Data and otherwise apply its policies to the Services.
+Customer Data will be used by Slack in accordance with a Customer’s instructions, including to provide the Services, any applicable terms in the Customer Agreement, a Customer’s use of Services functionality and as required by applicable law.
+Slack is a processor of Customer Data and the Customer is the controller.
+The Customer may, for example, use the Services to grant and remove access to a Workspace, assign roles and configure settings, access, modify, export, share and remove Customer Data, and otherwise apply its policies to the Services.